LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 \end{align}
 $$

-When I first encountered this, I found it confusing—but visualizing random samples from the distribution helped solidify my understanding.
+When I first encountered this, I found it confusing—but visualizing random samples from the distribution personally helped solidify my understanding.
 I can't show how I generated these samples without getting sidetracked, but trust me that this is what random samples of our new distribution looks like.

 <div style="text-align: center;">